Emergence of Invariance and Disentanglement in Deep Representations

-To simplify the inference process, instead of working directly with the observed high dimensional data $x$, we want to use a representation $z$ that captures and exposes only the relevant information about the task $y$.
+To simplify the inference process, instead of working directly with the observed high dimensional data $x$, we want to use a representation $z$ that captures and exposes only the information relevant for the task $y$.
 Ideally, such a representation should be (a) \textbf{sufficient} for the task $y$, \emph{i.e.} $I(y;z) = I(y;x)$, so that information about $y$ is not lost; among all sufficient representations, it should be (b) \textbf{minimal}, \emph{i.e.} $I(z;x)$ is minimized, so that it retains as little about $x$ as possible, simplifying the role of the classifier; finally, it should be (c) \textbf{invariant} to the effect of nuisances $I(z;n) = 0$, so that the final classifier will not overfit to spurious correlations present in the training dataset between nuisances $n$ and labels $y$.
 Such a representation, if it exists, would not be unique, since any bijective mapping preserves all these properties.
-We can use this to our advantage and further aim to make the representation (d) maximally \textbf{disentangled}, \emph{i.e.,} such that $\TC(z)$ is minimal.
+We can use this to our advantage and further aim to make the representation (d) maximally \textbf{disentangled}, \emph{i.e.,} choose the one(s) for which $\TC(z)$ is minimal.
 This simplifies the classifier rule, since no information will be present in the higher-order correlations between the components of $z$.

 Inferring a representation that satisfies all these properties may seem daunting.
 However, in this section we show that we only need to enforce (a) sufficiency and (b) minimality, from which invariance and disentanglement follow naturally thanks to the stacking of noisy layers of computation in deep networks.
 We will then show that sufficiency and minimality of the learned representation can also be promoted easily through implicit or explicit regularization during the training process.